airladon/FigureOne/tutorials/9 - Plot/README.md

 # Tutorial 9 - Plot

-A simple equation including a fraction.
+A simple automatically generated plot

 Open `index.html` in a browser to view example.